 - Serve with Ethiopian dishes on top.
 Eat by scooping up the stews with bite-size pieces of injera.

 -My starter was frothy within 24 hours.
-I actually left it for 3 days and found the sour flavour too strong.
 Teff naturally contains a symbiotic yeast, so watch your starter as it may activate very quickly!

 Shiro wat is my favourite Ethiopian dish.

 It is also incredibly easy to make, so if you plan on experimenting with injera you should definitely make shiro wat to go with it!
-The easiest way to make shiro wat is to head down to your local Ethiopian grocer and buy shiro powder and add some onion and garlic.
-Unfortunately I couldn’t find shiro powder anywhere on my Island, so I just used chickpea flour.
-The flavour was still fairly similar to what I would get served in a restaurant, so it was a satisfying alternative.
+The easiest way to make shiro wat is to head down to your local Ethiopian grocer and buy shiro powder and add some onions and garlic.
+Unfortunately I couldn’t find shiro powder anywhere on the Island, so I just used chickpea flour.

 - ½ cup oil